 [Section 36 amended by No. 84 of 2004 s.
 82.]

-Part 7 — Consequential amendment

-37. Competition Policy Reform (Western Australia) Act 1996 amended

-The Competition Policy Reform (Western Australia) Act 1996* is amended in section 3(1), definition of “Schedule version of Part IV”, by deleting “the Schedule” and inserting instead —

-“ Part 1 of the Schedule ”.

-[* Act No. 52 of 1996 .

-For subsequent amendments see 1998 Index to Legislation of Western Australia, Table 1, p.
-48To be completed prior to publication , and Act No. 32 of 1999To be completed prior to publication .]

-Appendix
+[Part 7 (s.
+37) omitted under the Reprints Act 1984 s.
+7(4)(e).]

-Schedule version of Part VB of the Trade Practices Act 1974 of the Commonwealth
+Appendix — Schedule version of Part VB of the Trade Practices Act 1974 of the Commonwealth

-Note: This Appendix contains the text as at the time of the enactment of this Act.
-That text may be modified from time to time.
-For the current text, reference should be made to Part 2 of the Schedule to the Trade Practices Act 1974 of the Commonwealth and to orders made under section 6 of this Act.
+Note: This Appendix sets out the text of the Schedule version of Part VB as at 20 Mar 2009.
+It consists of the Schedule version of Part VB as at the commencement of this Act and the modifications declared by the order under s.
+6 referred to in the following Table.
+The Schedule version may have been further amended since this Reprint was prepared.
+For the latest text see Part 2 of the Schedule to the Trade Practices Act 1974 (C’th) and any further orders made under s.
+6 of this Act.

+Table of Orders under s.
+6